 Sending messages using JMS can be quite complex, because of the number of different objects you need to deal with.
-For queues we have Queue, QueueConnectionFactory, QueueConnection, QueueSession and QueueSender.
-For topics we have Topic, TopicConnectionFactory, Topic-Connection, TopicSession and TopicPublisher.
-Each of these objects has its own lifecycle and threading model that we need to worry about.
+For queues we have QueueConnectionFactory, QueueConnectionFactory, QueueSender.
+For topics we have Topic, TopicConnectionFactory, TopicConnectionFactory

 You can use producer fields and methods to prepare all of these resources for injection into a bean: